GyaviWalls/halbach-dimension/README.md

 Future studies should focus on setups where the magnetic field of each individual magnet can be changed at will.
 This would allow for a detailed examination of how magnetic patterns shift from one permutation to another and back.
 Such studies could lead to significant advancements by providing deeper insights into the dynamic nature of magnetic fields.

 ## Caveats
-It's unfortunate that the markdown within the (contents jupuyter notebook file)[https://github.com/GyaviWalls/halbach-dimension/blob/main/content.ipynb] can't be rendered.
+It's unfortunate that the markdown within the <a href="https://github.com/GyaviWalls/halbach-dimension/blob/main/content.ipynb">contents jupuyter notebook file</a> can't be rendered.
 Therefore, I recommend viewing the images using the [contents HTML file](https://htmlpreview.github.io/?https://github.com/GyaviWalls/halbach-dimension/blob/152cab65ad3283eaf4547043a875f502229b70fa/content.html) file instead.